To the Haute Clarée peat bogs from the Laval chalets

 Notes

-This route does not present any particular difficulties.
-The slopes are always moderate.
+This route presents no particular difficulties.
+The gradients are always moderate.
 Part of the route is on tracks, and the paths are mostly easy, apart from a few rocky sections.

 There are no drinking water points, but the waters of the Clarée, filtered upstream by the peat bogs, are certainly of excellent quality in the upper part of this route.

 Vehicle traffic upstream of Névache Ville Haute is strictly regulated, and it is strongly recommended that you use the shuttle bus.
-This is free between Roubion (at the campsite) and Ville Haute; beyond that, the price is €4 return per person (2020 price).
-All information is available on the Névache town website.
+This is free between Roubion (at the campsite) and Ville Haute; beyond that, the price is €4 return per person (2020 rate).
+Full details are available on the Névache town website.

 Worth a visit

-From the Chalets de Laval, it is possible to reach the Laramon and Serpent lakes, or the Lac des Béraudes, starting from the point (1).
+From Les Chalets de Laval, it is possible to reach the Laramon and Serpent Lakes, or the Lac des Béraudes, starting from point (1).

-It is also possible to extend this route from Lac de la Clarée, adding a tour of Lac Rond and Grand Ban, just above the Rochilles threshold.
-We did not do this because these lakes, along with Lac des Cerces, were part of a separate hike starting from Plan Lachat (Galibier road).
+It is also possible to extend this route from Lac de la Clarée, adding a loop around Lac Rond and Lac du Grand Ban, just above the Seuil des Rochilles.
+We did not do this as these lakes, along with Lac des Cerces, were part of a separate hike undertaken from Plan Lachat (Route du Galibier).

-One of the main attractions of this hike is, of course, the peat bogs; you can spend hours studying the unique vegetation and taking beautiful photos.
+One of the main attractions of this hike is, of course, the peat bogs; you can spend hours there studying the unique vegetation and taking in the beautiful scenery.

 Reviews and comments